Food Fun & News

 Avoid the lemons

 “Now that I’ve worked in a restaurant, I never ask for lemon in a drink.
 Everybody touches them.
 Nobody washes them.
 We just peel the stickers off, cut them up, and throw them in your iced tea.”—Charity Ohlund, Kansas City waitress.
-Make sure you know what you should never order at a restaurant.

 I can’t talk about calories